isar/isar/docs/docs/queries.md

 ## Dynamic queries

-:::warning
+:::danger
 This section is most likely not relevant to you.
 It is discouraged to use dynamic queries unless you absolutely need to (and you rarely do).
 :::

-All of the examples above used the QueryBuilder and the generated static extension methods.
-Maybe you want to create very dynamic queries or even a custom query language (like the Isar Inspector).
+All the examples above used the QueryBuilder and the generated static extension methods.
+Maybe you want to create dynamic queries or a custom query language (like the Isar Inspector).
 In that case, you can use the `buildQuery()` method:

 | Parameter       | Description                                                                                 |
 | --------------- | ------------------------------------------------------------------------------------------- |